 I have a very friendly-though-barky dog named Yarrow; she usually does not hold court on Saturdays with me, but during the rest of the week, she’ll be here by my side.
 I recognize that not everyone loves dogs, and while I’d be happy to gently introduce you to her, if you give me a heads up, I can corral her in the studio loft, or leave her at home.

 I offer hand building workshops with clay; these workshops are usually one or two-part classes where participants learn different techniques to build things.
 I schedule these workshops around my production schedule, which is my primary focus of the business and main source of income, and so class availability will fluctuate seasonally depending on my wholesale and retail workload.
+I don’t offer wheel classes (see my FAQ section for helpful info if you’re keen to try the wheel).
 For an updated schedule of offerings, please see below:

 In this two-part course, participants learn how to pinch, coil, and slab build, and are shown sample cup, mug, and small plate projects.
 We work with a mid-fire temperature cream stoneware clay.
 In the first class, participants are supported in making what they would like to make during the remainder of the class time (it can vary, but usually it’s something equivalent to four mugs or wine cups, or a few small plates and a vase, or something around that volume and focus).